leikind/wice_grid/README.md

 end -%>
 ```
 To add filtering and ordering, declare to which column in the underlying database table(s) the view
-column corresponds using parameter +:attribute+:
+column corresponds using parameter `:attribute`:
 ```
 <%= grid(@tasks_grid) do |g|